rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 #### Old Covenant

-Much of the Book of Isaiah is prophecies in the ancient world, that is, Israel's continuous cycle of salvation and exile.
+Much of the Book of Isaiah is prophecies under the old covenant, that is, Israel's continuous cycle of salvation, rebellion, and exile.
-It is part of larger narrative theme that started in Genesis and is fulfilled in the person of Christ.
+It is part of the larger narrative theme that started in Genesis and is fulfilled in the person of Christ Jesus.
-Specifically it is concerning God's mercy and man's rebellion, culminating in man's salvation through God's perfect love for mankind.
+Specifically it is concerning God's mercy and man's rebellion, culminating in man's salvation through Christ's perfect love for mankind.

 And yet, this pattern persists even to this day, beyond the borders of Israel and Jerusalem.
 We see the same patterns unfolding all around us.